 Since 1990, WITS projects made a real difference to the number of women recruited, retained and returned to the STEM workforce.

-All WITS events are publicised through the regular newsletter and social media.
-Members are also kept up to date on key STEM policies, funding opportunities and external events through the WITS bulletin.
+- All WITS events are publicised through regular newsletter and social media updates.
+Members are also kept up to date on key STEM policies, funding opportunities and external events through WITSWORDS, the WITS newsletter.

 - Sharing experiences with those starting out in STEM at 3rd level or early careers events.

 - Sharing opportunities from corporate member Johnson & Johnson for returning to work at International Women in Engineering Day in Cork in June 2019

 - Putting the 'A' from Arts into STE(A)M at Hedy!
 The Life and Inventions of Hedy Lamarr from Heather Massie in June 2018